-At Saints Martha and Mary, we believe that we are called to gather for worship and friendship, to care and encourage, to learn, to grow in love and faith in Jesus Christ.
-As a faith community we not only do these things but we are also called to offer caring services to the community and to share the Good News of Jesus with others mainly by striving for food justice and to abolish homelessness so that all people can live in peace and dignity.
+At Saints Martha and Mary, we believe that we are called to gather for worship and friendship, to care for others and grow in love and faith in Jesus Christ.
+As a faith community, we offer support by working on issues faced by the hungry and homeless, so everyone can live in peace and dignity.

 United Thank Offering (UTO): In celebration of the many blessings in our lives, members (adults and children) of our congregation regularly collect their spare change in a UTO box for donation to the United Thank Offering.
 Boxes are blessed and the money is used to help people all over the world.
 The United Thank Offering is a program of the Episcopal Church for the mission of the whole Church, founded and administered by women since 1889.